Formerly Orchid Lovers Club of Spring Hill

 Our aim at Nature Coast Orchid Society is to give orchid lovers an opportunity to share orchid culture and care experience, while educating and entertaining in a social and practical way.
 The prime objective is to acquaint our members with the diversity of orchid species and encourage the acquisition of rare and endangered varieties for preservation and enjoyment of future generations.

-Happy New Year, everyone!
-Our next meeting will be Saturday, January 18th.
-Matt Riesz will join Laura Newton, of the American Orchid Society, as she discusses how to groom plants to look their best for a show or for AOS judging.
+Our next meeting will be Saturday, February 15th.
+Expert growers Miranda Orchids will talk to us about Brazillian Cattleyas.
+They will have plant for sale.
 There will be a show table, so bring your plants in bloom.
-Members will be able to sell plants at this meeting.
+Members will *NOT* be able to sell plants at this meeting.

 Monthly meetings are held at the VFW Post 8681 at 18940 Drayton Street in Spring Hill.
 The Post is on the corner of Drayton Street and County Line Road, on the Pasco side.